In order to run a model on GPU, three main changes are required:

 trained_model_dummy_input_2 = trained_model_dummy_input_2.to(device_type)

-Note: This code also moves the dummy input tensors to the GPU.
-Whilst not necessary for saving the model, but the tensors must also be on the GPU to test that the models runs.
+Note: This code moves the dummy input tensors to the GPU, as well as the model.
+Whilst this is not necessary for saving the model the tensors must be on the same GPU device to test that the models runs.

 .